nalej/docs/docs/tutorials/endtoendtutorial.md

 * MQTT should allow access to Beats to its core instance \(so Beats can collect the messages from the message queue and pass them on to ElasticSearch\).
 * Lastly, the devices should have access to the gateway instance of MQTT, to be able to send messages.

-How can you describe such a complex net of relationships?
-It would look like this:
+Such a complex net of relationships would look like this in the descriptor file:

 ```javascript
  "rules": [